Menu

 Victims' Compensation

-If you are a victim of a crime involving personal violence, such as assault, robbery or kidnapping, you can apply for compensation for reasonable expenses you have as a result of the crime.
 Compensation is not available for property damage, pain and suffering or legal fees.
-Expenses related to property crimes are not covered by Victims’ Compensation but you can apply for Restitution.
+Expenses related to property crimes are not covered by the fund, but you can apply for restitution.

 If the victim is a child, a parent or guardian can make the application.
 If the victim is a dependent adult, their guardian can make the application.
 If the victim does not have capacity, another person can be allowed to make the application on the victim's behalf.
 If the victim is deceased, a dependent can make an application for compensation.

-To be able to apply for compensation you must have reported the crime to the police.
+To be able to apply for compensation, you must have reported the crime to the police.
 You can apply for compensation if you have reported the crime even if no charges are laid or no one is convicted of the crime.
 The crime must have occurred in Saskatchewan.

 Q